ATMakersOrg/FreedomWing/README.md

 Software is licensed under the MIT Open Source license.
 A copy is provided in the 'software' subdirectory Hardware designs are licensed under the Creative Commons Attribution Share Alike (CC-BY:SA) license.
 A copy is provided in the 'hardware' subdirectory.

+Documentation is in development and will be hosted at http://atmakers.org/featherwing